Here are the answers to some frequently asked questions concerning swing dancing and Lindy Hop classes.

 - Can I practise what I learn in the classes and can I go out to dance Lindy Hop?

 - Is it expensive?
 Can I get a discount if I’m a student?

 - Is there any reason why I shouldn’t start on Lindy Hop classes?

 No, you don’t.
-For us Lindy Hop is first and foremost a social dance – i.e. not a row of choreographies to be learned by heart together with a specific partner.
+For us Lindy Hop is a social dance – i.e. not a row of choreographed moves learned by heart together with a specific partner.
 We teach the universal techniques of leading and following, which can be used with all partners.
 Therefore we also change dancing partner every 1-5 minutes in the classes.

-But you are very welcome to bring along your spouse, boy/girlfriend or just a friend.
+But you are very welcome to bring along your friend, spouse or lover.

 This you must for your own sake – and for others’!
 This way you avoid learning the specific reactions of a specific partner instead of learning how to lead / follow.
 Lindy Hop is taught this way all over the world!

 Our beginners workshop is a form of accelerated learning.
 You therefore don’t need several weeks of classes to learn the basic techniques.
 Instead you will be ready to go straight into dancing with the rest of us at the live concerts and the social dances.
 And already the following week you will be ready to learn more variations and tricks.
 You have a big and very entertaining experience ahead of you!